jonhue/onsignal-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/devise-onesignal.svg)](https://badge.fury.io/rb/devise-onesignal) <img src="https://travis-ci.org/jonhue/devise-onesignal.svg?branch=master" />

 Implement user targeted cross-platform notifications with OneSignal & Devise in your Rails app.
+This gem can also be used without Devise, but it is primarily intended to be used along with some sort of user-management-system.

 This gem works well together with [notifications-rails](https://github.com/jonhue/notifications-rails) which introduces a notifications handling & pushing API.
 To build a cross-platform notification solution also add the [native](https://github.com/NativeGap/native-ruby) gem to your app.